- Category: Guides

 - Click the Uninstall button.

-- Once the Device Manager has completed uninstalling the driver, click the light-blue Scan for hardware changes icon at the top of Device Manager.
+- Once the Device Manager has completed uninstalling the drivers, click the light-blue Scan for hardware changes icon at the top of Device Manager.
 The device will probably reappear.
+If there were multiples, only one should reappear.

 - Restart your machine once more.